Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 - State attorney general websites

-- HandgunLaw.us (regularly updated)
+- HandgunLaw.us (updated regularly)

 - State-specific concealed carry groups

-- Where you can/cannot carry
+- Where you can and cannot carry

-- Posting laws (signs prohibiting carry)
+- Posting laws (signs that ban firearms)

-- Vehicle carry restrictions
+- Vehicle carry rules

-Traveling Through Non-Reciprocal States
+Traveling Through States That Don’t Honor Oregon CHL

-Federal law (FOPA - Firearm Owners Protection Act) protects you IF:
+Federal law (FOPA — Firearm Owners Protection Act) protects you if:

-- Firearm is unloaded
+- Your firearm is unloaded

-- Ammunition stored separately
+- Ammunition is stored separately

-- You don’t stop (except gas/food/emergencies)
+- You don’t stop except for gas, food, or emergencies

 FOPA applies when:

-Example: Driving from Oregon (legal) to Idaho (legal) through Washington (NOT legal):
+Example: Driving from Oregon (legal) to Idaho (legal) through Washington (not legal):

-- Unload firearm
+- Unload your firearm

-- Lock in trunk
+- Lock it in the trunk

-- Ammo separate
+- Keep ammo separate

 - Drive straight through (no overnight stops)